internetguru/laravel-feedback/README.md

 - `submit` (optional)\
   Text for the submit button.

+- `success` (optional)\
+  Custom success message displayed after successful form submission.
+If omitted, the default translation is used.

 - `fields` (optional)\
   Array defining which fields to render and how to validate them.
 See "Field items" below.